US-GHG-Center/RetrievalToolbox.jl/README.md

 RetrievalToolbox is a library for building trace gas retrieval algorithms and related applications written in pure [Julia](https://julialang.org).
 The library is currently in an early release stage, and feature-breaking updates might happen - although we attempt to keep those to a minimum.
-For the time being, we recommend to fork this repository into your own GitHub organization and integrate updates from here as to now break your own application.
+For the time being, we recommend to fork this repository into your own GitHub organization and integrate updates from here as to not break your own application.

+RetrievalToolbox was developed at the Earth System Science Interdisciplinary Center (ESSIC) at the University of Maryland College Park, and at NASA Goddard Space Flight Center.

 # Installation